fury-gl/fury/docs/source/fury-pybullet.rst

 *“After importing the PyBullet module, the first thing to do is 'connecting' to the physics simulation.
 PyBullet is designed around a client-server driven API, with a client sending commands and a physics server returning the status.
 PyBullet has some built-in physics servers: DIRECT and GUI.”*

-In our case we use **DIRECT** connection as the visualization will be handled by Fury.
+In our case we use **DIRECT** connection as the visualization will be handled by FURY.

 .. code-block:: python